Maithy-a/Maithy-a/README.md

 - **Network Administration**
 - **IT Management**

-As a junior web developer, I specialize in turning code into captivating online experiences.
-Armed with HTML, CSS, JavaScript, and Bootstrap, I craft responsive and user-friendly websites that are as beautiful as they are functional.
-By embracing the latest web trends and UI kits like Tabular UI, I infuse modern flair into every project.
-Ready to create something extraordinary?
-Let’s build amazing digital solutions together!
+As a junior web developer, I specialize in crafting engaging and dynamic online experiences.
+Proficient in HTML, CSS, JavaScript, Node.js, PHP, and Bootstrap, I develop responsive, user-centric websites that seamlessly blend aesthetics and functionality.
+By leveraging modern web trends and advanced UI frameworks such as Tabular UI, I ensure each project reflects a contemporary and polished design.
+Let’s collaborate to create innovative and impactful digital solutions.

 ## About Me